K A S H R U T . C O M©

 By Arlene Mathes-Scharf, Kashrut.com

 Quinoa has become a part of the Passover diet for many observant Jews since the Star-K published an article Quinoa, The Grain That's Not, in the Kashrus Kurrents for Pesach, 1997.
 In this article the Star-K explains that quinoa is not related to the five types of grain that can become chometz, nor it is related to millet or rice.
-It is a species of goosefoot (Chenopodium) related to the beet and spinach. (http://www.hort.purdue.edu/newcrop/afcm/quinoa.html).
+It is a species of goosefoot (Chenopodium) related to the beet and spinach..
+The Star-K tested quinoa to see if it would rise It did not, it decayed.
+The result was as Chazal termed, sirchon; the quinoa decayed - it did not rise.

-Quinoa fills a diet hole for many people for Passover.
-These include people on gluten-free diets, vegetarians, and vegans.
+In the time since the Star-K article was published in 1997, quinoa has become part of the Passover diet for some Ashkenazim.
+Quinoa fills a diet hole for many people on Passover, including people on gluten-free diets, vegetarians, and vegans.
 It is also a non-meat protein source for dairy-intolerant people.
-It has become so mainstream that Susie Fishbein has featured recipes using quinoa in her bestselling Passover cookbook that was published last year by Artscroll.
-Some of the companies that process quinoa do so in a chometz-free environment to enable the product to be consumed by people on a gluten-free or wheat -free diet.
+It has become so mainstream that Susie Fishbein has featured recipes using quinoa in her bestselling Passover cookbook that was published by Artscroll.

 The custom of not eating kitiniot evolves from the fact that it is similar to chometz grains.

-The question is, is quinoa kitniot or not.
-Rabbi Blech in Know thy Beans Kitniyos in the Modern World quotes the following characteristics of kitniot that are listed by authorities: cooked grains which may be confused with chometz, grown in fields adjacent to chometz, and ground into flour and confused with chometz.
-Rabbi Moshe Feinstein (in Igros Moshe O"Ch III:63) said that there is no Halachic basis to extend this to new foods.
-The Chicago Rabbinical Council accepts the use of quinoa that has not come in contact with chometz on the basis of this ruling.
-(See also http://www.kashrut.com/Passover/Quinoa/.)
+Rabbi Blech zt"l in Know thy Beans Kitniyos in the Modern World quotes the following characteristics of kitniot that are listed by authorities: cooked grains which may be confused with chometz, grown in fields adjacent to chometz, and ground into flour and confused with chometz.
+Rabbi Moshe Feinstein 1 said that there is no halachic basis to extend this to new foods.

 Comments to webmaster@kashrut.com